kaitoy/pcap4j/README.md

 By default, Pcap4j loads the native libraries on the following conditions:

 * Windows
-    * search path: The paths in the `PATH` environment variable.
+    * search path: The paths in the `PATH` environment variable, etc. (See [MSDN](https://msdn.microsoft.com/en-us/library/7d83bc18.aspx) for the details.)
     * file name: wpcap.dll and Packet.dll
 * Linux/UNIX
     * search path: The search paths of shared libraries configured on the OS.